 Even amidst the violence, injuries, and betrayal, Gordon Ramsay is still finding success.
 In addition to his numerous eateries around the world, he hosts Hell’s Kitchen and MasterChef.

-Surprisingly, even the meddling from his father-in-law couldn’t stop the chef’s bank account from getting bigger, as Ramsay is worth an estimated $220 million as of this year.
+Surprisingly, even his father-in-law’s meddling couldn’t stop the chef’s bank account from getting bigger.
+As of this year, Ramsay is worth an estimated $220 million.